Copyright 2022 - 2025 The PyMC Labs Developers

 # Determine the width of the longest label

-max_label_length = max(len(name) for name in labels + ["sigma"])
+max_label_length = max(len(name) for name in labels + ["y_hat_sigma"])

 for name in labels: